3dbeb41841bfbfcc24d55143816cf7f1/node-express-intro-lesson/README.md

 });
 ```

-Just like Sinatra, routes in Express are created using methods named after HTTP verbs.
+Routes in Express are created using methods named after HTTP verbs.
 In the example above, we created a route to respond to GET requests at the root of the app.
 You will have a corresponding method on the app object for all the HTTP verbs.
 In this example, we'll send back the `homepage` view as a response.

 ## Templates in Express - Codealong (10 mins)

 Express comes with a default templating engine called [jade](http://jade-lang.com), a high performance template engine heavily influenced by [HAML](http://haml.info).
 Like HAML, jade simplifies writing html by eliminating the need for parts of html tags and utilizing white space.